Improved Kernels for Tracking Path Problem: Analyzing structures

 \item \textit{Case II}: $v_p$ is adjacent to $t$.
 Observe that $v_1$, $v_p$ and $t$ form and triangle and $deg(v_1)=2$.
 Due to Reduction Rule~\ref{red:deg-2-triangle}, $v_1$ will be marked as a tracker and deleted.
 This reduces the value of $\delta$ from $i+1$ to $i$, while using one tracker.

-\end{itemize} In both the above cases, after application of reduction rule, $\delta=i$.
+\end{itemize} Now $\delta=i$.
 Due to induction hypothesis, we know that when $\delta=i$, then $i-1$ trackers are required in $G$.
 Since we already used a tracker in both the above cases, the total number of trackers required when $\delta=i+1$, is $i$.
 Since the sink is $t$ itself, all the trackers need to be in $V(Tr)$.
-This completes the proof.
+This completes the proof. \end{proof}